Quest for Camelot: Audiobook

 The Quest for Camelot Audio Action-Adventure was a follow along audiobook based on the film.
-Released April 7, 1998, the interactive story features two new songs that weren't included in the movie, Camelot and To Be a Knight.
+Released April 7, 1998, the interactive story features two new songs that were not included in the movie, Camelot and To Be a Knight.
 Initially announced in 1996, the audiobook was scheduled to be released October 1997, but was delayed until April 1998.
 The story was narrated by Val Bettin.

 Video games

-The first video game was titled Quest for Camelot and is an action-adventure video game developed and published by Titus Interactive with assistance from Nintendo for the Game Boy Color in 1998.
+The first video game was titled Quest for Camelot and is an action-adventure video game developed by Titus Interactive and published by Nintendo for the Game Boy Color in 1998, and later was added to the Nintendo Switch Online service on September 5, 2023.
 A Nintendo 64 version of the game was planned, but was scrapped due to the film's performance at the box office.
 The second video game was titled Quest for Camelot: Dragon Games is a computer game developed by Knowledge Adventure, it gives the player the ability to explore Camelot after the events of the film.
 In addition to exploring the world, the player gets to raise a dragon egg and watch it grow.